linhntaim/dotenv-packed/README.md

 $ NODE_ENV=<value> DOTENV_PACKED_USE_FLOW=true node -r dotenv-packed/config your_script.js
 ```

-Additionally, you can use the command line argument `--node-env`
+Or you can use the command line argument `--node-env`
 instead of the environment variable `NODE_ENV` as follows:

 ```bash